ceos-seo/data_cube_ui/docs/ui_install.md

 python manage.py createsuperuser
 ```

-Now that we have everything initialized, we can view the site and see what we've been creating.
+Now that we have everything initialized, we can view
+the site and see what we've been creating.
-Visit the site in your web browser - either by IP from an outside machine or at the URL `localhost` within the machine.
+Visit the site in your web browser - either by IP
+from an outside machine or at the URL `localhost` within the machine.
 You should now see a introduction page.
-Log in using one of the buttons and view the Custom Mosaic Tool.
+Log in using
+one of the buttons and view the Custom Mosaic Tool.
-You'll see all of our default areas. **This does not give access to all of these areas because they are examples with no associated data.
+You'll see all of our default areas. **This does not give access to all
+of these areas because they are examples with no associated data.
 You will need to add your own areas and remove the defaults.**

 Visit the administration panel by going to either `{IP}/admin` or `localhost/admin`.
 You'll see a page that shows all of the various models and default values.

 <a name="starting_workers"></a> Starting Workers
 =================

 We use Celery workers in our application to handle the asynchronous task processing.

-To test the workers we will need to add an area and dataset that you have ingested into the UI's database.
+To test the workers we will need to add an area and dataset that you have ingested
+into the UI's database.
 This will happen in a separate section.

-Run the following commands to daemonize the Celery workers and start and create a `data_cube_ui` system service.
+Run the following commands to daemonize the Celery workers and
+start the `data_cube_ui` system service.

 ```
 sudo cp config/celeryd_conf /etc/default/data_cube_ui && sudo cp config/celeryd /etc/init.d/data_cube_ui